turingschool/front-end-curriculum/lessons/module-2/react-component-communication.md

 ![Child-to-Parent](/assets/images/lessons/react-communication/child-to-parent.png)

 This is your `Actions Up`.
 This allows us to send data from a child to a parent.
-Generally, there are two ways of doing this:
+Generally, this is a two stop process:

 Callback functions - The parent will pass the child a function as a prop: